Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

    -g, --generator arg   Code generator identifier
-   -m, --missing         List only required packs that are missing in the pack repository -l, --load arg        Set policy for packs loading [latest|all|required] -e, --export arg      Set suffix for exporting <context><suffix>.cprj retaining only specified versions -n, --no-check-schema Skip schema check
+   -m, --missing         List only required packs that are missing in the pack repository -l, --load arg        Set policy for packs loading [latest|all|required] -L, --clayer-path arg Set search path for external clayers -e, --export arg      Set suffix for exporting <context><suffix>.cprj retaining only specified versions -t, --toolchain arg   Selection of the toolchain used in the project optionally with version -n, --no-check-schema Skip schema check
-   -U, --no-update-rte   Skip creation of RTE directory and files -o, --output arg      Output directory
+   -U, --no-update-rte   Skip creation of RTE directory and files -v, --verbose         Enable verbose messages
+   -d, --debug           Enable debug messages
+   -o, --output arg      Output directory

 Use 'csolution <command> -h' for more information about a command.